by Nicole P

 Palm acid: a derivative of pure palm oil.
 As we will discuss in greater detail below, palm oil is actually a fantastic ingredient within soaps and other skincare products.
 However, most palm oil is unsustainable and can lead to environmental issues due to farming methods.

 Other synthetic ingredients: Parfum (fragrance), CI 19140 (Yellow 5), CI 45350 (Yellow 8), CI 14700 (Red 4), Coumarin, Butylphenyl Methylpropional, Linalool, Benzyl Alcohol, Eugenol, Hexyl Cinnamal, Citronellol.
-There are also a litany of synthetic dyes, fragrances, and emulsifiers.
+There is also a litany of synthetic dyes, fragrances, and emulsifiers.

 If those ingredients have you concerned -- not to worry!
 There are many natural alternatives available for those who are willing to look.